chainguard-dev/tekton-demo/terraform/development/tekton/README.md

 The post-installation phase requires access to the private cluster via the bastion, so it must be run after the infrastructure phase has been set up.
 This is why the two phases have been split up.

-You can think of phase 1 as setting up all required GCP resources (GKE Cluster, bastion etc), and phase 2 as setting up the applications in the cluster (Tekton, Tekton Chains, and SPIRE).
+You can think of phase 1 as setting up all required GCP resources (GKE Cluster, bastion etc.), and phase 2 as setting up the applications in the cluster (Tekton, Tekton Chains).

 ### Infrastructure Phase